2008 Serbian local elections in Kosovo: Peć (16 August 2009)

+Miloš Dimitrijević of the Socialist Party of Serbia became mayor after the election.

 Priština (16 August 2009)

 Leposavić (29 November 2009)

 Branko Ninić of the Democratic Party, who had previously served as the leader of a provisional council, was confirmed for a new term as mayor.
 He served until July 2012, when he was replaced by Dragiša Vasić of the Serbian Progressive Party.

 New elections in 2010

 The Serbian government dissolved the local authorities of Kosovska Mitrovica and Novo Brdo on 24 December 2009 and held new elections on 30 May 2010.

 Kosovska Mitrovica (30 May 2010)

 Ivica Mirković of the Democratic Party was chosen as mayor in July 2010.
 He was replaced by Krstimir Pantić of the Progressives in October of the same year, after Pantić's party formed an alliance with the Democratic Party of Serbia.
 Pantić resigned in March 2013 and was replaced by Dragiša Vlašković, also of the Progressives.

 Novo Brdo (30 May 2010)

+Dissolution of seven local authorities in June 2010

+The Serbian government dissolved the authorities of Dečani, Đakovica, Klina, Podujevo, Prizren, Suva Reka, and Uroševac on 17 June 2010, charging that they had become dysfunctional and inefficient.
+On 28 June 2010, the government appointed new coordinators for these municipalities: